|Monday, september 11|

 Ray Biggs, BA, BSW, PBD Dip.
 Gero – Alberta Health Services

-Lincoln Mar, BSc, LLB; Wendy Florence, LPN – Office of the Public Guardian and Trustee
+Lincoln Mar, BSc, LLB; Wendy Florence, PGR – Office of the Public Guardian and Trustee

 Living well includes communicating what is important to you and being prepared for the future.
 All Albertans are encouraged to plan for their financial and personal decision-making needs in the event of becoming incapable.
 Fore the more immediate future, you are also able to provide advance instructions that guide your healthcare team about the general focus of your care, and where you might want that care.
 This session is designed to provide information on how capable adults can legally appoint someone to represent their values and wishes as required.
 Knowing who will speak on your behalf, should you be unable to, contributes to peace of mind for everyone.